header-banner-plantbasedenoughprotein.jpg

 Fancy a snack?

-Go for a handful of almonds that provides you, amongst other nutrients, with 5-10g of protein on top - depending on the size of your hand!.
+Go for a handful of almonds that provide you, amongst other nutrients, with 5-10g of protein on top - depending on the size of your hand!

 For Dinner